Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

 3.b Create a constructor that populates (assigns values to) all the fields.

-3.c As the fields of <code>Room</code> are private, create getter-methods for them,
+3.c As the fields of <code>Room</code> are private, create getter- and setter-methods for them.

 3.d Create a class <code>Building</code> with the following fields (use appropriate types and make them private):
 - rooms